Four-dimensional gradient Ricci solitons with (half) nonnegative isotropic curvature: 4D Gradient Steady Ricci solitons with (half) WPIC

-First of all, we observe that $\ker (A)$ is invariant under parallel translation.
-Indeed, consider the canonical Ricci flow $g(t)=\Phi(t)^{\ast}(g)$ induced by the steady soliton $(M^n,g,f)$, with $g(0)=g$, for $t\in [0,1]$.
-Here, $\Phi(t)$ is the one-parameter family of diffeomorphisms generated by the vector field $\nabla f$.
+Next, we observe that $\ker (A)$ is invariant under parallel translation.
+Indeed, as in the proof of Theorem \ref{thm:WPIC}, we consider the canonical Ricci flow $g(t)=\Phi(t)^{\ast}(g)$ induced by the steady soliton $(M^n,g,f)$, with $g(0)=g$, for $t\in [0,1]$.
 Note that, by Lemma \ref{lem:Hamilton}, the evolution equation of the matrix $A(t)$ for $g(t)$ is given by

 Since $A(t)\geq 0$, it follows that